zshift/many_constants_study/README.md

 There's unusual behavior that lines up between rust-analyzer and compiled rust binaries when there are greater than ~8478 constants.
 Rust-analyzer and a compiled binary that iterates over a const array of 8478 constants both work correctly, albeit rust-analyzer takes a couple of seconds to finish indexing the constants on VSCode.
 When I bump this to 8479 constants, rust-analyzer appears to hang indefinitely, and running the compiled code will throw a stack-overflow exception.

+Interestingly, when piping to a file, there's no stack overflow.

 When run at 8478
 ```bash
 > cargo run